This article will illustrate tools you can use to monitor performance of various advertising methods.

 I had to prepare for the bashing I would receive on Wednesday at the weekly manager’s meeting.
 Well, to alleviate concerns I went back throughout the prior 52 weeks and pulled the weather reports and recorded the information to my spreadsheets.
 For those weekends during this season of the year with rain the average number of units sold were right in line with the performance the dealership had over the test weekend.

 The owner looked at me as if I were nuts; but he understood what I was doing then.
-So he made me research the prior two years in order to get a much better average of performance and I had to indicate weather in my spreadsheet.
+He made me research the prior two years in order to get a much better average of performance and I had to indicate weather in my spreadsheet.
 This way I eliminated a variable that affected the final outcome.
 We now had a standard of performance related to wet weekends against really beautiful weather weekends.

 Now onto weekend number two.
 Well the following weekend was a radio weekend and this one got a little more complicated.
 The general manager and I agreed to disagree over which venue on the radio dial to use.
 I was inclined more towards the classic rock station as this was the age group of customers I believed purchased the units.
 He on the other hand was adamant that the pop rock station was the target market.
 I yielded to him on the condition that the next radio test weekend would be classic rock.
 He agreed.